IBM/gdpr-fingerprint-pii/README.md

 using manual steps.
 ##### 3.1.1 Deploy using "Deploy to Bluemix"
 Click "Deploy to Bluemix" button above to deploy the application to Bluemix.
-You would be presented with a toolchain view and asked to Deploy the application, go ahead and click the deploy button.
-After the application is deployed ensure that the application is started and also ensure that a NLU service instance is created and bound to the application created.<br/>
+You would be presented with a toolchain view and asked to "Deploy" the application.
+Go ahead and click deploy button.
+The application should get deployed.
+Ensure that the application is started and that a NLU service is created and bound to the application just deployed. <br/>
 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM/gdpr-fingerprint-pii.git)
 ##### 3.1.2 Deploy using Manual steps
 ###### 3.1.2.1 Create NLU service instance